suvethaaa/suvethaaa/README.md

 I like to learn a verse of technologies and tools that really make an impact on H-01;

 Worked with;
- Business Analytics
+ Business Analytics,
- Data Analytics
+ Data Analytics,
- Database (MySQL Server Management Studio , MySQL Workbench)
+ Database (MySQL Server Management Studio , MySQL Workbench).

 Specialized in;
- Data preprocessing
+ Data preprocessing ,
- DashBoard making
+ DashBoard making,
- Report Generation in Analytics
+ Report Generation in Analytics,
- Data story Telling
+ Data story Telling.

 Tools learnt;
- Advanced Microsoft Excel
+ Advanced Microsoft Excel,
- Microsoft PowerBI Desktop and Servie
+ Microsoft PowerBI Desktop and Servie,
- Tableau
+ Tableau,
- MySQL
+ MySQL,
- Figma
+ Figma.

 Currently learning Data Structures and Algorithms using Java Programming